hide24/ezidpums/README.md

 # EzIdP/UMS
-This is simple user management system for Shibboleth IdP.
+This is a simple user management system for Shibboleth IdP.

 This app works with Shibboleth IdP, LDAP, RDB.